-Improvements to Test Kitchen build on massive updates made in the last release of Chef Infra Client, and make it easier than ever to test cookbooks and policies using Docker, Vagrant, or cloud providers.
-Spin up multiple environments and OSes at once and add suites to include cookbooks and policies to run automatically.
-We've created Docker images that simulate true OS environments so you can test with confidence using Dokken.
+Improvements to Test Kitchen build on updates made in the release of Chef Infra Client 18, and make it easier than ever to test cookbooks and policies using Docker, Vagrant or cloud environments.
+Users can spin up multiple environments and OSes at once and add suites to include cookbooks and policies to run automatically.
+We've created Docker (Dokken) images that simulate true OS environments so you can test with confidence.